 If you apply via the UCAS Conservatoires application there is a fee of £25, whereas the usual audition administration fee is £55 per course.
 Audition fee waivers are also available and offered to applicants who may face financial hardship.
 See if you meet the criteria here.

 RADA has an application process for those from low-income households to apply for a free audition.
-Applicants must complete an application course specifying they are applying for a free audition.
+Applicants must complete an application form specifying they are applying for a free audition.

 Audition fees stand at £45, however Mountview offers a number of free auditions for students unable to afford the cost.
 Also, if you live in Southwark you are eligible to apply for one free audition for one of the Foundation, BA or MA Performance courses.
 See all information here.